Wes McCauley: Officiating career

 After retiring from playing, McCauley followed in his father's footsteps by becoming a referee.
 He started off refereeing minor league matches in Ontario, before progressing to the ECHL.
 In 2001, he was hired by the NHL to officiate in the second-tier American Hockey League (AHL).
 While with the AHL, McCauley refereed his first NHL game on January 20, 2003, a 5–1 win to the Columbus Blue Jackets against the visiting Chicago Blackhawks.
 After being selected to officiate the AHL's Calder Cup Finals in 2004 and 2005, he was promoted to a full-time NHL referee for the 2005–2006 season.

 After two seasons as a full-time NHL referee, McCauley refereed his first playoff match in the 2007 Stanley Cup playoffs, in the first match of the conference quarterfinal series between the Buffalo Sabres and New York Islanders on April 12, 2007.
-In June 2013 he was selected as part of the officiating team for the NHL's 2013 Stanley Cup Finals between the Boston Bruins and Chicago Blackhawks.
-McCauley has subsequently officiated the Stanley Cup Finals in 2014, 2015, 2016, 2017, 2018, 2020 and 2022.
-He currently wears uniform number 4.
+In June 2013, he was selected as part of the officiating team for the NHL's 2013 Stanley Cup Finals between the Boston Bruins and Chicago Blackhawks.
+McCauley has subsequently officiated the Stanley Cup Finals in 2014, 2015, 2016, 2017, 2018, 2020, 2022 and 2023.
+He left game six of the 2019 Western Conference finals due to an injury, and was ineligible for the 2021 finals due to a positive COVID-19 test during the conference finals.
 McCauley officiated his 1,000th NHL game on December 23, 2018.
 When coming to center ice after penalties or video reviews, he is known for his suspenseful announcements of important results.

+McCauley was one of eight officials selected to work the 4 Nations Face-Off in February 2025.